Silverfeelin/Starbound-WEdit/README.md

 require "/scripts/weditController.lua"
 ```
 * Save the file.
+* Delete the original packed mod.
-* Repack the unpacked mod.
-Make sure you first delete the original packed mod.
+* (Optional) Repack the unpacked and updated mod.
 * (Optional) Enable the new tech using `/enabletech <techname>` in singleplayer.
 Activate the tech through a tech console, obtainable by using the command `/spawnitem techconsole`.

 ## Features